johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   semifinal: 2
   final: true
   lyric: |
+    Turn so I can kiss you so I can extinguish my lips in your holy tears.
   commentary: |
     I like the sound of the titular word “Asteromáta” -- it’s fun to say and to listen to.